 If ‘tag’ is blank (default) all internal club game results matching the ladder parameters are used to produce the table shown in your club page.
-Use a tag if you want to be more specific about selected games, where ‘tag text’ has to appear in the event name of the ladder game when entering a game result.
+Use a tag if you want to be more specific about selected games, where the ‘tag text string’ has to appear in the event name of the ladder game when entering a game result.
 Other/non-matching internal events (or overlapping ladders) will then be excluded from the named ladder.

 You can crate a link for email or web pages using a URL of the form

 If unsure about which calculation method to choose, “increment by day” is suggested.